LeetLLM

 Human-on-the-Loop (HOTL): Supervisory control

 Here the agent performs tasks autonomously while a human monitors the process and retains the ability to interrupt or override.
 This fits actions whose effect can be stopped or repaired after detection, such as routing internal draft suggestions into a queue.
-It isn't a sufficient gate for sending an incorrect customer message or issuing a refund: the human may see the mistake only after the effect happened.
-HITL blocks before execution, while HOTL can only interrupt execution that is already allowed.
+It isn't a sufficient gate for shifting production traffic or publishing an incident update: the human may see the mistake only after the effect happened.
+HITL blocks before execution, while HOTL can only interrupt execution that's already allowed.

 Human-out-of-the-Loop (HOOTL): Full autonomy